patrick528300/Film-Pictures-Light-Edition-Code-Version/README.md

    origin gamma value: 1
    remove auto white balance caused by the lab scan machine: gamma below 1 (e.g. 0.5, 0.7, 0.3) adding more light / exposure: gamma above 1 (e.g. 1.5, 2)
-2. inverting negatives into positive images
+2. inverting negatives into positive images: step one: removing color mask by normalizing the color step two: negate the value for the three channels: red, green, blue step three: merge three channels to get the positive picture

+FEEL FREE to copy those files and try editing your film pictures!